ibm-cloud-docs/cloud-databases/truck-tracker-tutorial.md

 2. Data consumers (`trucktrackerredisconsumer` and `trucktrackercloudantconsumer`)
 3. Web application (`trucktrackerweb`)

-In all cases, they pull an image from the container registry and get fed some environment variables with the credentials they requres to access external services.
+In all cases, they pull an image from the container registry and get fed some environment variables with the credentials they require to access external services.

 ### The Truck Tracker system